 Sometimes damage from grinding is too extensive to rely on veneers alone.
 For example, if bruxism has affected the chewing surfaces of the teeth, then you may require dental crowns to address the problem.
 Dr. Fondriest specializes in aesthetic cosmetic dentistry.
 Therefore, he can create custom restorations that are both durable and natural-looking.

 Whenever the teeth are out of alignment, bite forces may be uneven, leading to a number of issues.
 Straightening the misaligned teeth with traditional braces or Invisalign® can redistribute force across the entire bite, reducing the amount of stress on the teeth.

 Tooth loss can have a serious negative impact on your bite.
 In fact, it is a common cause of teeth grinding.
 That’s why it is so important to replace missing teeth.
 While dentures and bridges are both excellent teeth replacement options, dental implants are the most reliable and long-lasting solution.

 Find Out How to Protect Your Smile from Teeth grinding

 Trained dentists can offer effective treatments methods to prevent further damage to your teeth and jaw joints.
 While unchecked it can prove disastrous for your oral health, Dr. Fondriest can help you protect your smile with custom designed treatment at our Chicago, IL practice.
 To learn more, schedule a consultation at Lake Forest Dental Arts by calling 847-234-0517.
-We primarily serve patients from the Chicago metro area, including the Northwest and North Shore suburbs.
-However, we are proud to care for individuals from all over the United States.